nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He stood on the sidewalk looking up at the looming gray carcass of a house.
 For a moment it took his breath.
 Twilight made it the more indistinct---he craned his neck forward and stared; looked all about him to verify the neighborhood, walked forward to a point where he could discern the number on the house next door---315---came back, stood in a stupor of unbelief; and after a while heaved a great sigh of reluctant, bitter conviction:

-"Damn if the fays didn't get 'im," he muttered.
+"Damn if the fays didn't get &rsquo;im," he muttered.
 "The dirty------" For the time being his present mission of vengeance was submerged in the onrush of a greater hatred, a hatred more deeply ingrained and of far longer standing; for the moment he glared insanely around at the cool, still, empty street and at the rows of serene gray houses standing side by side.
 They gave forth a maddening impression of distance and unconcern.
 They looked quite satisfied.
 This catastrophe was for them the answer to all their prayers.
 Now that it was done, they could go on as they always had.
 The ruined dwelling had simply earned and received the wages of sin------ If Shine could have trampled and crushed them all in that moment, he would surely have done so.

 But as this tide of hatred fell and receded, his original murderous intent emerged like a spire through abating flood.
 What if they had got Merrit?
 A guy like Merrit deserved everything he got.
 And he hadn't got half what was coming to him yet---not if he could be found---Linda resting comfortably---the dicky liquor-head------

 He knew it.
 Merrit had meant to put it on her ever since that first morning here on Court Avenue---the morning she strode past like a million dollars, ignoring Jinx and Bubber's comments.
 "Figgerin' on a jive already---the doggone dicky hound.
-Why the hell can't dickties stick to their own women, 'stead o' messin' 'round some honest workin' girl?"
+Why the hell can't dickties stick to their own women, &rsquo;stead o' messin' &rsquo;round some honest workin' girl?"
 That was the thought he had got from the way Merrit looked at her that morning--- Well---it wouldn't be long now---let him get one hand on that yellow throat---just let him sink the fingers of one hand into it---just let him take the bastard's ankle in his hands and twist it off------

 But this house------ Hell a'mighty---what a wreck------